Check the eligibility criteria for small business grants

 Find out more about the Entrepreneurs Programme.

 A number of business grants are available to assist in the critical area of sales and marketing.
 Many of these are focused on enhancing international sales and marketing efforts.
 For example, the Federal Government offers Export Market Development Grants.
 These give exporters up to 50% of promotional expenses used towards increasing export sales.
-This grant applies when promotional expenses are between $15,000 and $150,000.
+This grant applies when promotional expenses are between $15,000 and $150,000 per financial year.

 Grants for introducing new ideas to the market

-A large number of small business grants in this area are focused on research and development.
+A large number of grants for small business in this area are focused on research and development.
 For example, the CSIRO Kick Start provides matched funding up to $50,000 to Australian start-ups and SMEs to undertake research in collaboration with the CSIRO to research and develop new products.